 JBPHH has sufficient facilities to support the Proposed Action with minimal modification.
 The Air Force has identified two alternatives for providing the operations facilities required for the Proposed Action (Figure 2).
 Under Alternative 1, the contractor Operations and Aircraft Maintenance Unit activities, including hangar space for aircraft maintenance, would be consolidated in Building 2030 with aircraft parking space provided on 7 Row under operational control of the 15 WG.
-Under Alternative 2, contractor Operations and Aircraft Maintenance, would be consolidated in Building 3220 with aircraft parking space provided on 7 Row under operations and provided on 7 Row under operational control of the 15 WG.
+Under Alternative 2, contractor Operations and Aircraft Maintenance, would be consolidated in Building 3220 with aircraft parking space provided on 7 Row under operational control of the 15 WG.
+Under Alternative 2, contractor Operations and Aircraft Maintenance Unit activities, including hangar space for aircraft maintenance, would be consolidated in Building 3220 with aircraft parking space provided on 7 Row under operational control of the 15 WG.
 These facilities would provide adequate office space for contractor Operations and Aircraft Maintenance Unit personnel and covered aircraft maintenance space, if required.
 At least 27,000 square yards of aircraft parking space are available on 7 Row.